-Haydn was employed by the noble Esterhäzy family from 1761 until 1790, when he went on his famous tour to London.
+Haydn was employed by the noble Esterhäzy family from 1761 until 1790 when he went on his famous tour to London.
 A contract from 1761 shows that he was paid 400 florins annually in quarterly installments.
-When he left the service of the Esterhazys in 1790, he received a pension of 1,400 florins.
+When he left the service of the Esterhazy in 1790, he received a pension of 1,400 florins.

 Scott Joplin, £10,959

-Joplin frequently confronted financial difficulties throughout his career, especially when he spent time making a living as a travelling musician.
-The Maple Leaf Rag, released in 1899, came to be his best known work.
+Joplin frequently confronted financial difficulties throughout his career, especially when he spent time making a living as a traveling musician.
+The Maple Leaf Rag, released in 1899, came to be his best-known work.
 Sales of the piece in 1909 would have given him $600, or $15,802 in today’s money, based on the contract he signed in 1899 guaranteeing him a 1 percent share of all sales.

 Claude Debussy, £206,997